robo1340/linux-stm32mp/Documentation/fault-injection/fault-injection.rst

 	Format: { 'Y' | 'N' }

 	default is 'N', setting it to 'Y' will disable disconnect injection on the RPC server.

-- /sys/kernel/debug/fail_sunrpc/ignore-cache-wait:

-	Format: { 'Y' | 'N' }

-	default is 'N', setting it to 'Y' will disable cache wait injection on the RPC server.

 - /sys/kernel/debug/fail_function/inject: